anath2110/GENEVIC_Supplementary/Database/README.md

 This specialized database is designed to facilitate the exploration and analysis of gene-disease associations, providing researchers with comprehensive variant ranks corresponding to three different phenotypes,

-The original .csv files used to create the corresponding tables can be found [here](https://www.pgscatalog.org/downloads/#dl_ftp_list).
+The original .csv files used to create the corresponding tables can be downloaded from [here](https://www.pgscatalog.org/downloads/#dl_ftp_list).
-The metadata describing each of the tables and its columns are explained [here](https://www.pgscatalog.org/downloads/#dl_ftp_list).
+The metadata describing each of the tables and its columns are explained [in this website link](https://www.pgscatalog.org/downloads/#dl_ftp_list).